 The appraisal or evaluation value for a collateral-dependent loan for which recovery is expected solely from the sale of collateral is reduced by estimated selling costs.
 Estimated losses on collateral-dependent loans, as well as any other impairment loss considered uncollectible, are charged against the allowance for loan losses.
-For loans that are not collateral dependent, the impairment loss is accrued in the allowance.
+For loans that are not collateral dependent and that are not considered uncollectible, the impairment loss is accrued in the allowance.
 Impaired loans with partial charge-offs are maintained as impaired until the remaining balance is satisfied.
-Smaller homogeneous impaired loans that are not troubled debt restructurings or part of a larger impaired relationship are collectively evaluated.
+Smaller homogeneous impaired loans that are not troubled debt restructurings and are not part of a larger impaired relationship are collectively evaluated.

 Troubled debt restructurings are impaired loans and are measured for impairment under the same valuation methods as other impaired loans.
-Troubled debt restructurings are maintained in nonaccrual status until the loan has demonstrated reasonable assurance of repayment.
+Troubled debt restructurings are maintained in nonaccrual status until the loan has demonstrated reasonable assurance of repayment with at least six months of consecutive timely payment performance.